gentlefitness-www/gentlefitness-www/index.md

-She has developed a range of services to help you feel the best you can by gently welcoming you back into the fun world of fitness with the help of some other level 4 REPs accredited instructors and Phillippa Parish our qualified nutritionist.
+She has developed a range of services to help you feel the best you can by gently welcoming you back into the fun world of fitness with the help of some other level 4 REPs accredited instructors.

 Samantha's wealth of experience in teaching classes, holding workshops within Bristol and Bath, providing online resources, offering massage, swimming